I-AkiraX/Armaan-Malik-Songs-Filter/README.md

 # Armaan-Malik-Songs-Filter
-# Instagram filter which randomaly chooses which song of the singer 'Armaan Malik' is your favourite
+# This is an Instagram filter which randomaly chooses which song of the singer 'Armaan Malik' is perfect for your mood :)
+# Created on Spark AR application of Facebook.com